anatanczak/first-private-blockchain-project/README.md

 ## What do I need to implement to satisfy my employer requirements?

-1. `block.js` file.
+1.  ---------- DONE ----------`block.js` file.
 In the `Block` class we are going to implement the method:
     `validate()`.
     /\*\*

 - The `validate()` method will validate if the block has been tampered or not.
 - Been tampered means that someone from outside the application tried to change
 - values in the block data as a consecuence the hash of the block should be different.
 - Steps:
 - 1. Return a new promise to allow the method be called asynchronous.
 - 2. Save the in auxiliary variable the current hash of the block (`this` represent the block object)
 - 3. Recalculate the hash of the entire block (Use SHA256 from crypto-js library)
 - 4. Compare if the auxiliary hash value is different from the calculated one.
 - 5. Resolve true or false depending if it is valid or not.
 - Note: to access the class values inside a Promise code you need to create an auxiliary value `let self = this;`
   \*/

-2. `block.js` file.
+2.  ---------- DONE ----------`block.js` file.
 In the `Block` class we are going to implement the method:
     `getBData()`.
     /\*\*
     _ Auxiliary Method to return the block body (decoding the data) _ Steps: \*
      _ 1.
 Use hex2ascii module to decode the data
     _ 2.
 Because data is a javascript object use JSON.parse(string) to get the Javascript Object _ 3.
 Resolve with the data and make sure that you don't need to return the data for the `genesis block` _ or Reject with an error.
     \*/
 3.  ---------- DONE ---------- `blockchain.js` file.
 In the `Blockchain` class we are going to implement the method:
     `_addBlock(block)`.
     /\*\*
     _ \_addBlock(block) will store a block in the chain _ @param {_} block
     _ The method will return a Promise that will resolve with the block added _ or reject if an error happen during the execution.
     _ You will need to check for the height to assign the `previousBlockHash`, _ assign the `timestamp` and the correct `height`...At the end you need to _ create the `block hash` and push the block into the chain array.
 Don't for get _ to update the `this.height`
     _ Note: the symbol `_` in the method name indicates in the javascript convention _ that this method is a private method.
     _/
 4.  ---------- DONE ---------- `blockchain.js` file.
 In the `Blockchain` class we are going to implement the method:
     `requestMessageOwnershipVerification(address)`
     /\*\*

 - The requestMessageOwnershipVerification(address) method
 - will allow you to request a message that you will use to